dimioann/dimioann.github.io/_posts/2022-07-09-the-arctic-cat.md

 ---
 layout: post
-title:  "Story 1"
+title:  "The Arctic cat"
 date:   2022-07-09 15:00:00 +0200
-categories: stories sci-fi
+categories: stories
 ---

 I looked down at my abused, bitten to the bone fingers and wondered what the hell was I doing.
 What the hell was I doing with them and what the hell was I doing with my life.